iceablemedia/wortex-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.2.3 =
+November 23rd, 2015
+* Fixed issue with sidebar in WordPress 4.4
+* Tested with WordPress 4.4 (beta 4)

 = 1.2.2 =
 November 5th, 2015